Romancing Mister Bridgerton: Plot

 Two days later, Colin visits Penelope to share his suspicion that Eloise is Lady Whistledown.
 They argue and then share a kiss.

 A few days later, Lady Whistledown announces her retirement in her Society Papers.
 At that evening's ball, Colin arrives intending to apologize to Penelope, when Cressida Twombley (née Cowper) announces that she herself is Lady Whistledown.
 When Cressida tries to collect the £1000, Lady Danbury does not believe her and demands proof.

 The next day, Colin heads to Penelope's home to make his apology, when he witnesses her climbing into a hired hack alone.
 He has his carriage follow her to St. Bride's church in the East End, where he sees her hide an envelope in a pew.
 He confronts her, reads it, and learns that Penelope herself is Lady Whistledown, writing one last column to denounce Cressida's lie.
 They get in his carriage to go back to Mayfair, arguing intensely.
 In their passion and in such close quarters, they begin to kiss again.
 When they exit the carriage at Penelope's home, he proposes to her.
 They go inside so Colin can ask her mother.
 Lady Featherington instantly misinterprets Colin's presence as an intention to propose to Felicity and misses numerous hints to the contrary.

 A few days later, Penelope and Eloise are chatting about the engagement announcement.
 While Eloise is happy about Penelope's engagement, it has also made her reevaluate her own choice not to marry.
 She continues to be evasive about who she is writing letters to.
 After another amorous encounter with Penelope, Colin visits his younger sister Daphne to seek advice about love.
+During their engagement ball, Lady Whistledown's last column unexpectedly appears, and Colin and Penelope get into an argument about her publishing it.
+Colin realizes that he's jealous of Penelope finding a purpose, and how much he loves her.
+He asks her to stay the night, and they become intimate for the first time.
+They're married a week later.

 Cressida has figured out Lady Whistledown's identity and tries to blackmail Penelope, giving her one week to pay £10,000.
 Penelope lets Colin know, they argue about what to do, and he leaves to set a plan in motion.
 On their way to Hastings House, the Bridgerton ladies tell Penelope they've been instructed to stick to her like glue.
 At the ball, Colin makes an announcement about how brilliant Penelope is and reveals that she is Lady Whistledown.
 Cressida is furious, while those in attendance burst into applause.

 In the epilogue, Penelope and Colin receive his newly published travel memoir while she is working on a novel called The Wallflower.